Balpakram National Park

-Balpakram National Park is a national park to the south of Garo Hills in Meghalaya, India, located at an altitude of about 3000 ft close to the international border with Bangladesh.
+Balpakram National Park is a national park in South Garo Hills in Meghalaya, India, located at an elevation of about 3000 ft close to the international border with Bangladesh.
 It was inaugurated in December 1987 and provides habitat for barking deer, Asian golden cat, Bengal tiger, marbled cat, wild water buffalo, red panda and Indian elephant.
 Balpakram means "land of the eternal wind" according to the myth of the Garo people.

 UNESCO tentative list

 The Central government of India has nominated the Garo Hills Conservation Area (GHCA), straddling South and West Garo Hills district in Meghalaya, as a World Heritage Site, which includes Balpakram National Park.
 It has been listed in UNESCO World Heritage tentative list.

 Flora and fauna

 Balpakram National Park is home to wide species of plants and animals.
 Its vegetation consists of subtropical, grassland, bamboo forest, tropical deciduous trees and carnivorous plants like the pitcher-plant and Drosera.

 Species recorded include Indian elephant, chital deer, wild water buffalo, red panda, Bengal tiger, and marbled cat.
 The rivers and lakes in the wildlife reserve are home to various species of birds.